Mohammadjamiu/tahugo_updated/content/how-to-tech/html-textarea-required-attribute-not-working.md

 <textarea required="required" ></textarea>
 ```

-> Another reason why you need to make sure that the `textarea` tag are closed and no space is becasue if you add a `placeholder` attribute it wont work.
+> Another reason why you need to make sure that the `textarea` tag are closed and no space is because if you add a `placeholder` attribute it wont work.

 Voilà :tada: that's all.